bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 using.

 The changes will take effect on the next reboot.

+The instructions in this procedure assume that you are logged into the Seagate Central as the root user or that you prepend the "su" command to all commands.

 ## Obsolete Services
 Some services on the Seagate Central are no longer functional.
 These